Overriding toString()

 false

-Strangely instances of String behave differently:
+Strangely String instances behave differently:

 Code Execution result